joy-wj/isolation-forest/README.md

 SUCCESS cancer.csv 1000 trees at desired TPR 75.0% getting FPR 0.2857%
 ```

-Due to the subsampling of the original data said and the inherent random nature of isolation forest, your results will differ even from run to run.
-I'm hoping that the variance is not so high that valid programs fail the scoring, but let me know.
+Due to the subsampling of the original data said and the inherent random nature of isolation forest, the results will differ even from run to run.